classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 - Chatbots
   - Rasa: is scalable itself
   - Dialogflow: up to 160 request per minute
   - IBM Watson Assistant: No information given but messages are unlimited

+- MongoDB: Atlas offers up to 140GB RAM and 4095GB storage with no apparent limit to transactions.

 ### Fail Safety/Reliability